 1. Initialise the population 2.
 For each generation: - a.
-Evaluate the population's communicative accuracy - b.
-Produce some data - c.
-Update the population (by adding new agents) - d.
-Get (some of) the new population to learn from the data produced in 2a.
-3. Output the final state of the population, and the list of communicative accuracy scores chain: create a completely new population replacement: remove one agent from the population, and replace with a new agent closed: do not change the population at all
+Produce some data - b.
+Update the population (by adding new agents) - c.
+Get (some of) the new population to learn from the data produced in 2a. - d.
+Evaluate the population's communicative accuracy 3.
+Output the final state of the population, and the list of communicative accuracy scores

-The parameter method defines exactly how the population is updated, based on the scheme outlined by Mesoudi & Whiten:
+The parameter 'method' defines exactly how the population is updated, based on the scheme outlined by Mesoudi & Whiten: